I created this recipe for my feature in last year's Feast Magazine December issue. Be sure to check it out.

 1 tsp vanilla extract

-Preheat oven to 350°F, and grease a Bundt pan.
+Preheat oven to 350°F and grease and flour a donut pan.